WorldFamousElectronics/Raspberry_Pi/PulseSensor_C_Pi/PulseSensor_C_Pi.md

 In addition to the MCP3008, you will need a [breadboard](https://www.adafruit.com/product/64) and some [male/female jumper cables](https://www.adafruit.com/product/826).
 We want to blink an LED, so you should have one of those handy, along with a resistor (220ohm to 1K should work fine).

-## Pulse Sensor Timer
+## Pulse Sensor Sample Timing
 In order to get accurate BPM data from the Pulse Sensor, it is important to have fast and regular reading of the Pulse Sensor analog signal.
 By fast, we mean 500Hz (1 sample every 2 milliseconds).
 By regular, we mean 1 sample every 2 milliseconds.
 Period.
 Not 2.5 milliseconds, not 1.8 milliseconds, not whenever the OS decides to get around to it.
-This is much easier to do on a microcontroller where you are not running with an operating system.
+This is much easier to do on a microcontroller where you are not running on top of an operating system.
 Arduino, for example, has no problem setting its hardware timer to sample data every 2 milliseconds on the dot.
 But we're not in Arduino, we're in RasPi, and things are different.

 In an effort to get 'as close to the metal' as we can on the RasPi, we are using an alarm timer in this code to trigger a regular interrupt.
 Even though we are using a hardware clock to interrupt us, we still will get some jitter from the OS not releasing at a predictable time.